|Minimum Stay||7 nights|

 The cabins are located in Castleton Corners, Vermont, on Lake Bomoseen.
 The lake is approximately 6 miles long by 1 mile wide.
 The water is cystal clear and is rated AA.
 On the lake, there are two water sports rental facilities, both run by Lake Bomoseen Marina (Woodard Marina) that rent all sorts of watercraft.
 There is also a wonderful restaurant on the lake, the Lakehouse, that you can drive your car or boat to.
 They have great food and outdoor seating, overlooking the lake.
 Live music every evening during the summer.

 There is also a public golf course, Prospect Bay Golf Club, right on the lake.
 It’s about a four minute drive from the cabins.
-The Club also has a small restaurant overlooking the lake.
+The Club also has a small restaurant, The Palms, overlooking the lake that is good.
 Several other golf courses are nearby.

 Close to the lake are two large state parks for hiking, canoeing, and camping.
 There is also the largest horse ranch in the state 10 minutes away, Pond Hill Ranch.
 They rent horses for riding (hourly or for picnic lunches, etc.) and have great professional rodeos every Saturday evening at 8PM during the summer.
 Something you might want to plan to do your first night at the cabins.
 It is a nationally known event and very fun for the kids and the adults.

 Rutland, Vermont’s second largest city, is only 15 minutes away.
 The town has lots of fine dining, a large shopping mall, movie theaters, grocery stores, and all the normal conveniences of a large town.

 Killington/Pico are about 30-40 minutes away.
 The Killington Adventure Center is a fun family resort offering alpine slides, bungee trampoline, rock climbing, mountain biking, etc. Good shopping and dining.